If you’re thinking you can invest in cash flow to grow your wealth, I have news for you.

 In reality, however, investing for cash flow comes with some definite downsides.

-It can be a fantastic strategy under the right circumstances and for the right investor, but investors in 2022 should keep in mind that interest rates are the lowest they’ve ever been.
+It can be a fantastic strategy under the right circumstances and for the right investor, but investors in 2023 should keep in mind that even though interest rates are higher than they were during the stimulus period of the Covid pandemic, they are still low by historical standards

 This means that with almost any property you consider investing in, a decent cash flow will be likely!